 Release & Results

-It was launched onto both Apple Appstore and Google Playstore with surprising success, being a surprise hit in the Indian market and yielding over 1 million downloads.
+It was launched onto both Apple App store and Google Play store with surprising success, being a surprise hit in the Indian market and yielding over 1 million downloads.

 Sneaky Santa Saves Christmas